rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 - `name_`: `string` argument that should represent the name of the NFT collection
 - `symbol_`: `string` argument that should represent the symbol of the NFT collection
-- `maxSupply_`: `uint256` argument that defines the maximum number of NFTs to be minted.
-This limits the total cummulative number of both parent and child NFTs
-- `pricePerMint_`: `uint256` argument that defines the price per the NFT mint.
-It is expressed in `wei` or minimum denomination of the native currency of the EVM to which the smart contract is deployed to
 - `collectionMetadata_`: `string` argument that defines the metadata URI of the whole collection
 - `tokenURI_`: `string` argument that defines the base URI of the token metadata
-- `royaltyRecipient`: `address` argument that defines the address of the beneficiary of royalties
+- `data`: struct type of argument providing a number of initialization values, used to avoid initialization transaction being reverted due to passing too many parameters

+**NOTE: The `InitData` struct is used to pass the initialization parameters to the implementation smart contract.
+This is done so that the execution of the deploy transaction doesn't revert because we are trying to pass to many arguments.

+The `InitData` struct contains the following fields:

+[
+    erc20TokenAddress,
+    tokenUriIsEnumerable,
+    royaltyRecipient,
-- `royaltyPercentageBps`: `uint256` argument that defines the royalty percentage in basis points
+    royaltyPercentageBps, // Expressed in basis points
+    maxSupply,
+    pricePerMint
+]**

 **NOTE: Basis points are the smallest supported denomination of percent.
 In our case this is one hundreth of a percent.
 This means that 1 basis point equals 0.01% and 10000 basis points equal 100%.
 So for example, if you want to set royalty